The Switched Bride

-The Switched Bride (German: Die vertauschte Braut) is a 1934 German comedy film directed by Karel Lamac and starring Anny Ondra, Anton Walbrook and Fritz Odemar.
+The Switched Bride (Die vertauschte Braut) is a 1934 German comedy film directed by Karel Lamac and starring Anny Ondra, Anton Walbrook and Fritz Odemar.
 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Benno von Arent.
-A separate French-language version L'amour en cage was also produced.
+A separate French-language version, L'amour en cage, was also produced.

-Synopsis
+Plot

 Wealthy Virginia pays her lookalike Colly to serve a prison sentence in her place.
 When Colly is released, she sets her sights on Virginia's intended husband Charles, masquerading as the wealthier woman.